 We believe the solution to capitalizing on opportunities to minimize taxes requires a team approach:

-Once these are identified, they should help you to develop and implement a strategic financial overview (more on this below) that incorporates tax minimization strategies for at least the next 10 years.
-They should also help you monitor the financial overview on an ongoing basis and update it at least annually to account for your changing financial situation and new opportunities.
-When this is done in coordination with one’s tax preparer, powerful strategies designed to minimize taxes may be effectively employed on a consistent basis.
+Once these are identified, they should help you develop and implement a strategic financial overview (more on this below) that incorporates tax minimization strategies for at least the next 10 years.
+They should also help you monitor the financial overview regularly and update it at least annually to account for your changing financial situation and new opportunities.
+When this is done in coordination with one’s tax preparer, powerful strategies designed to minimize taxes may be effectively employed consistently.

 Create a Financial Overview